- Who produces Poets.org?

 How do you become a member of the Academy of American Poets?

 You may join the Academy of American Poets with a $35 or greater contribution, which helps underwrite the organization's programs and publications, including the Walt Whitman Award.
 Members receive American Poets literary journal, which features poems, book reviews, and interviews with poets.
 And, all members receive a 10% discount in the Poets Shop, as well as other special benefits.
 When you become a member of the Academy of American Poets you signal your belief that poetry matters and become a champion of poetry's important place in the culture.
+Membership does not include any benefits related to publication.

 Who are the Chancellors, Staff, and Board of the Academy of American Poets?